 Other factors you should consider include;

-- Durability: the flexible barrier packaging material should remain in good condition for long periods of time to maintain product freshness.
+- Durability: the flexible barrier material should remain in good condition for long periods of time to maintain product freshness while reducing food waste.

 - Price: you should go for a barrier packaging material that strikes the ideal balance between the set budget and your desired properties.